Accla/graphulo/README.md

 Some Graphulo capabilities create new entries and ingest them into Accumulo tables.
 This includes matrix multiply, element-wise sum and multiply, and some ApplyOp and other SKVIs.
+*These functions will inherit the visibility of their parent Key when possible.*
+In particular, it is possible to inherit parent key visibility for EWiseOp, ApplyOp and EdgeBFSMultiply.
+MultiplyOp in general does not have a clear inheritance for column visibility, because generated keys descend from two parent keys that may have differing visibility.

-These features take an argument called `newVisibility` that sets the visibility of all newly created Keys to the given constant visibility.
+An additional feature these functions take is an argument called `newVisibility` that sets the visibility of all newly created Keys to the given constant visibility.
-Other features that modify or transform a Key, instead of creating a brand new Key, inherit the visibility of their parent Key.
+This overrides the visibility of any parent keys and forces generated keys to have the given visibility.

 If more fine-grained control of visibility creation is desired, please implement a custom MultiplyOp, EWiseOp, ApplyOp or more general SKVI as applicable.